meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 	* Clusters with size > 1 : number of clusters after discard singletons.
 	* Clusters with size > 0.05% of reads : number of clusters containing at least 0.05% of all reads.
 * Time and Memory : Time is user time to compute clustering and memory max memory used.
+* Distance : Distance is some kind of taxonomic distance computed.
+For each cluster, mean and max intra cluster distance are computed.
+Mean distance is the mean distance between all pairs of reads.
+Max distance is the highest pair distance in cluster.
+For one sample, global distance is the mean of all intra-clusters distance.
+Distance is defined like A. Bazin does in pre print paper : *

 Precision, recall and ARI definitions and computation are the same used in vsearch and swarm paper.